-The Partnership has received funding from a number of organisations, both charitable and private companies.
+The AONB Partnership received funding from a number of organisations, both charitable and private companies.
 These include HF Holidays, the British Mountaineering Council’s Access and Conservation Trust, Ramblers Holidays Charitable Trust, The Wainwright’s Society and the Friends of the Lake District.
 The YDNPA has also been successful in raising funds from the Tesco Bags of Help fund and are improving the footpath in Yorkshire.

-With £30,500 from the North Pennines AONB Partnership and £14,000 from the Yorkshire Dales National Park Authority (YDNPA), a total of 392 metres of reclaimed stone flags laid along the section of Wainwright’s Coast to Coast.
+With £30,500 from the North Pennines AONB Partnership and £14,000 from the Yorkshire Dales National Park Authority (YDNPA), a total of 392 metres of reclaimed stone flags were laid along the section of Wainwright’s Coast to Coast.
 The flags ‘float’ on top of the damaged peat and will not only protect the peat, but give people a stable surface to walk on and encourage them to stick to a dedicated route which will prevent the area eroding further.